-The Narendra Modi-led government has made privatisation of public sector undertakings (PSUs) and asset monetisation cornerstones of its economic agenda.
-And as part of the Rs 2.5 lakh crore asset monetisation plan, the central government is also looking to sell its residual stake in airports.
+The Narendra Modi-led government has made privatisation of public sector undertakings and asset monetisation cornerstones of its economic agenda.
+And as part of the Rs 2.5 lakh crore asset-monetisation plan, it is also looking to sell its residual stake in airports.

-As per reports, the government is looking to raise Rs 20,000 crore in 2021-22 and is all set to sell its residual stake in Delhi, Mumbai, Bengaluru and Hyderabad airports.
-Furthermore, the government has identified 13 more airports run by the Airports Authority of India (AAI) for privatisation.
+As per reports, the government is looking to raise Rs 20,000 crore in 2021-22 and is all set to sell its residual stake in Delhi, Mumbai, Bengaluru and Hyderabad airports, and has identified 13 more airports run by the Airports Authority of India (AAI) for privatisation.

-In a bid to expedite its assets monetisation plan and for faster development of smaller airports in the country, the Central government on March 24 introduced the Airports Economic Regulatory Authority of India (Amendment) Bill, 2021 (AERA bill).
+To expedite its assets monetisation plan and for faster development of smaller airports in the country, the Central government on July 29 passed the Airports Economic Regulatory Authority of India (Amendment) Bill, 2021 (AERA bill) in the Lok Sabha.

 How will the bill help the government’s asset monetisation plans?